 ADD: Community Liaison

-The officers of this Council shall be Chair, Chair-elect, Secretary, Treasurer, Education and Programs OfficerMarketing and Outreach Officer, Membership Liaison, and Community Liaison(s).
+The officers of this Council shall be Chair, Chair-elect, Secretary, Treasurer, Education and Programs Officer(s), Marketing and Outreach Officer(s), Membership Liaison(s), and Community Liaison(s).
 The term of office shall extend for two years commencing on January 1 of the year following the election.
 Officers of this Council shall receive no compensation for their services.

 Section 2 – Election of Officers